 Self-esteem is one of the worst concepts ever propagated.
 While the definition itself appears harmless enough on its surface, “confidence in one’s own worth or abilities,” the ideas surrounding self-esteem implies that if I had enough of “X,” then I would have less anxiety, less frustration, and more happiness.
 “X” can be a material thing, an experience, a relationship – almost anything.
-Self-esteem must die
+The idea of self-esteem must die.

-Self-esteem is a subtle attempt at masking anxiety.
-You are never going to get rid of anxiety or anger.
+You’re never going to get rid of anxiety or anger.
 They are a necessary part of life.
-It has been demonstrated that avoiding these emotions will just fire them up – a lot.
-In the famous White Bears study, Dr. Wegner demonstrated that when to try not to think about something, you will think about them more.
-However, there is a “trampoline effect” and you will think about them a LOT more.
-There are several problems with the concept of self-esteem won’t help for a variety of reasons.
+It has been demonstrated that avoiding these emotions will just increase their frequency.
+In the famous White Bears study, Dr. Wegner demonstrated that when you to try not to think about something, you will inevitably think about it more.
+Ignoring your anxiety and frustration will not get rid of those feelings, and the concept of self-esteem won’t help for a variety of reasons.

-Third, self-esteem involves endless judgements of you versus those around you.
+First, self-esteem involves endless judgments of you versus those around you.
 You are either “better than” or “worse than” the people around you.
-This line of reasoning of creates labels; and you cannot really see who they are, what their needs might be, and how you might help.
+This line of reasoning creates labels; you cannot really see who other people are, what their needs might be, and how you might help.
 You have lost awareness.
 This is the antithesis of what is necessary for the world to become a better place – the acceptance and celebration of differences.

 Nick and Holt

-In my book, Back in Control, I talk about my son, Nick and his friend Holt, who are both world-class mogul skiers.
-I learned many of the performance concepts presented in my book from watching them how to deal with the adversities of competing under intense pressure, while being at the mercy of judges.
+In my book, Back in Control, I talk about my son, Nick, and his friend Holt, who are both world-class mogul skiers.
+I learned many of the performance concepts presented in my book from watching them deal with the adversities of competing under intense pressure, while being at the mercy of judges.
 They were also obsessed with winning as the ultimate goal.
 Through working with an athletic performance coach, David Elaimy and also myself, they were able to learn to enjoy the journey regardless of the outcome.